 SERGEANT FREDERICK DEFINIS; U.S. ARMY AIR FORCE

-March 21, 1924 (Brooklyn, NY) – January 18, 2013 (Norwalk, CT); 88 years old
+DOB/DOD: March 21, 1924 (Brooklyn, NY) – January 18, 2013 (Norwalk, CT); 88 years old

-Married to Anne Perniciaro (1929-2001) on April 3, 1948 in Stamford, Connecticut
+MARITAL STATUS: Married Anne Perniciaro (1929-2001) on April 3, 1948, in Stamford, Connecticut

-Daughter Ann Marie Definis Dustin (1953-2018), and one son, Frederick (1950-).
+CHILDREN: One daughter, Ann Marie DeFinis Dustin (1953-2018).
+One son, Frederick K. (1950-).

-Last local address: 14 Neptune Avenue, South Norwalk
+LOCAL ADDRESS: 14 Neptune Avenue, South Norwalk

-Enlisted on November 24, 1942
+ENLISTMENT: November 24, 1942

-Held in Stalag Luft 4 Gross-Tychow (formerly Heydekrug) Pomerania, Prussia (moved to Wobbelin Bei Ludwigslust) (To Usedom Bei Savenmunde) 54-16.
+CIRCUMSTANCES: Held in Stalag Luft 4 Gross-Tychow (formerly Heydekrug) Pomerania, Prussia (moved to Wobbelin Bei Ludwigslust) (To Usedom Bei Savenmunde) 54-16.

-Norwalk High School Class of ’42
+Norwalk High School, Class of ’42

 Missing Air Crew Report 3230